-The university will discontinue COVID-19 self-test kit distribution after the current supply is exhausted.
+The university has discontinued COVID-19 self-test kit distribution as the current supply is exhausted.

 Other ways to access testing: